 Ventilation is maintained in mined-out areas during seal construction up to the point of final seal completion.
 Upon sealing, the typical coal mine atmosphere contains about 21% oxygen and 79% nitrogen and less than 1% methane.
 When ventilation to the abandoned area ceases, composition of that atmosphere will begin to change depending on the geologic characteristics of the coal.
 Some coals will slowly oxidize and therefore remove oxygen and release carbon dioxide into the atmosphere of the abandoned area.
 However, with few exceptions, all underground coal beds liberate methane to some degree, and thus the methane concentration within the sealed areas will increase.
 Methane is explosive in air when the concentration ranges from 5 to 15% by volume, and all sealed areas will eventually enter this explosive range at some point in time after sealing.
 Fortunately, methane will continue to accumulate in the sealed area, and when the concentration exceeds 15%, that atmosphere is no longer explosive.
-The time required for the atmosphere in the sealed area to pass beyond the upper explosive limit and become inert ranges from about one day to several weeks depending on the mine's methane liberation rate.
+The time required for the atmosphere in the sealed area to passible youd the upper explosive.
+The time required for the atmosphere in the sealed area to passible youd the upper explosive.
+The time required for the atmosphere in the sealed area to passible youd the upper explosive.
+The time required for the atmosphere in the sealed area to passible youd the upper explosive.